fsharp/fslang-design/RFCs/FS-1114-ml-compat-revisions.md

 # Compatibility

 * Is this a breaking change?
-Yes, although using `/langversion:5.0` allows compatibility to be maintained.
+Yes, although the constructs have long given deprecation warnings, and using `/langversion:5.0` allows compatibility to be maintained.

 # Unresolved questions